Benjamin Tompson: Family background

-Tompson was born on July 14, 1642, in which was then a part of Braintree.
+Tompson was born on July 14, 1642, in what was then a part of Braintree.
 His parents were William Tompson and Abigail Tompson; Benjamin was the youngest of five children.

 William was born in Lancashire county in 1596 or 1597; he likely attended the school in Winwick and knew Richard Mather who attended the same parish as he, and who had a great influence on William.
 William, a Puritan minister and the first pastor at Braintree, had emigrated from England in 1636. at a time when a "flood tide" of English migration to the colony was occurring.
 In May 1642, the Colony of Virginia was in need of ministers, where they sent some seventy letters to Boston in the hopes that they would heed their call and send any ministers that could be spared.
 The elders met and the letters were publicly read at a town meeting where it was agreed to send three ministers on the mission.
 William was one of the few ministers chosen, as he was one of several ministers who belonged to churches that had more than one minister.
 They set out in October from New York, but before they made it to the open sea they struck some rocks at Hell Gate and to prevent foundering they ran their ship ashore.
 While detained at New Amsterdam, they received "slender entertainment" and accommodations from the Dutch governor.
 It was mid-winter before they were able to secure another pinnace for their journey, where they departed from Narragansett Bay in October and safely arrived in Virginia.
 They were cordially received by the townspeople who welcomed their ministerial efforts.
 They were not, however, received in the same manner by the Virginia authorities because, as Puritans, Tompson and the other ministers would not conform to the dictates and precepts of the Church of England.
-Subsequently they were ordered to return to Boston, as Puritanism was not tolerated by Governor Sir William Berkeley and his officers.
+Subsequently, they were ordered to return to Boston, as Puritanism was not tolerated by Governor Sir William Berkeley and his officers.
 Sometime in the summer of 1643, they arrived back in Boston.

-Benjamin's mother died shortly after his birth and he subsequently was raised in the household of Thomas Blanchard, a neighbor.He attended Harvard College and graduated in 1662.
+Benjamin's mother died shortly after his birth and he subsequently was raised in the household of Thomas Blanchard, a neighbor.
+He attended Harvard College and graduated in 1662.
 In 1666 his father died.
 The next year Benjamin married Susanna Kirtland, with their marriage producing nine children.
 When he was fifty-one Susanna died in 1693.
-Subsequently he was forced to take care of his children as a single parent.
+Subsequently, he was forced to take care of his children as a single parent.
 On December 13, 1698, he married Prudence Payson, a widow.
 Benjamin's older brother was Samuel Tompson, who was a Puritan Deacon.